CDRT/mk_docs/docs/guides/lcv/configuration.md

 # Configuration

+!!! warning
+    Due to requirements from the Lenovo Product Security team, logging is not enabled by default any longer.
+To enable logging, set the following registry value to "True": [HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Lenovo\SystemUpdateAddin\Logs]"EnableLogs"="True"

+    Logs can be found in:
+    ```%ProgramData%\Lenovo\Vantage\AddinData\LenovoSystemUpdateAddin\logs```

 Lenovo understands that some features of Commercial Vantage may not be appropriate for end users in a managed corporate environment.
 Therefore, most features of Commercial Vantage can be hidden or disabled so that your end users cannot access them.
 There are two ways to configure Commercial Vantage:

 ## Group Policy Administrative Template